Skip to main content

 • Keep profile names consistent between profiles and rules.

-• Use hyperlocalise for sync push and sync pull jobs.
+• Use hyperlocalise for sync push and sync pull.

 • Keep storage for provider-specific TMS adapter configuration.